 - Integrity.
 Fulfillment of this criterion is based on:

 - the design of the spent fuel cask,

 - ensuring periodic inspections

 These goals are not difficult to achieve.
-In dry cask storage there are very few scenarios that can be imagined that could provide the energy needed to break the cask and spread the radioactive material into the surrounding environment.
+In dry cask storage, very few scenarios can be imagined that could provide the energy needed to break the cask and spread the radioactive material into the surrounding environment.
 Because of their inherent flexibility, cask systems have proved popular with reactor operators.

 Dry Storage Vaults

-In a dry storage vault, the spent fuel is stored in a reinforced concrete building, whose exterior structure serves as the radiation barrier, and whose interior has large numbers of cavities suitable for spent fuel storage units.
-These cavities contain metallic cylinders in which externally air is insufflated or sometimes the air circulation is natural.
+In a dry storage vault, the spent fuel is stored in a reinforced concrete building, whose exterior structure serves as the radiation barrier and whose interior has large numbers of cavities suitable for spent fuel storage units.
+These cavities contain metallic cylinders in which external air is insufflated, or sometimes the air circulation is natural.
 Spent fuel is received (either dry or wet) at a vault facility using transfer or transportation casks.
 The fuel is typically stored in sealed metal storage tubes or storage cylinders, which may hold one or several fuel assemblies.
-These cylinders provide containment of the radioactive material in the spent fuel.
-Shielding is provided by the exterior structure.
-Heat removal is normally accomplished by forced or natural convection of air or gas over the exterior of the fuel containing units or storage cavities, and subsequently exhausting this air directly to the outside atmosphere or dissipating the heat via a secondary heat removal system.
+These cylinders contain the radioactive material in the spent fuel, and shielding is provided by the exterior structure.
+Heat removal is normally accomplished by forced or natural convection of air or gas over the exterior of the fuel-containing units or storage cavities and subsequently exhausting this air directly to the outside atmosphere or dissipating the heat via a secondary heat removal system.